 Nadine (Misong) Jin is a Korean filmmaker based in New York.
-Her interests span questions of identity, innate human sorrow, and the ruination of the self.
-She is drawn to cinema of the seer - where characters slowly die from what they see, youth is a battlefield, and the intrusive nature of the world is ever-present.
+Her work explores questions of identity, failure of language, and the ruination of the self.
+She is drawn to the cinema of the seer - where characters slowly die from what they witness, youth becomes a battlefield, and the intrusive nature of the world is ever-present.

 C O N T A C T - n a d i n e j i n i s @ g m a i l . c o m